 One of our favorite job functions in public relations is working with reporters.
-Maybe it’s because of our public relations expert, Sharon Couts, once dreamed of working as a social justice reporter.
+Maybe it’s because of our public relations expert and founding partner, Sharon Couts, once dreamed of working as a social justice reporter.
 Her journalism classes in college actually have helped her frame stories and understand the needs of reporters.
 She’s always insisting that if PR students want to become an expert PR professional or storyteller, they need to enroll in a journalism class.
 She’s good at building relationships with reporters and getting to know what their story preferences and personal interests.

 Although reporters and PR professionals have a love/hate relationship, we try our hardest to be an asset to a reporter, not someone who takes up more of their time by sending them news they don't care about.
 Here are our rules when pitching stories to reporters:

 This method may be time-consuming but in the long run, our clients get better results.
 Even if they don't use our clients' stories, we learn a more about the reporter and hopefully, they learn a little about you so when they are working on a story within your niche, they'll contact us.
 Often when a reporter does call and was unable to get them the information they need, we try to offer referrals or other story ideas.